There’s nothing that irks me more than when I hear an Instagram guru telling people to just post more on Instagram to make sales.

 The beautiful thing about this is, yes it will generate more engagement on your hard work, but also it opens up so many more opportunities sheerly through networking.
 I’ve also seen so many friendships come from simply going out into the Instagram world and leaving thoughtful comments on people’s content.

 When you are looking to follow someone’s feed you know what the most exciting thing to find is?
 That little highlighted circle around the profile image shows they have uploaded something to their stories recently.
 We get curious about this because this is the place where people usually show their personality, they show the behind-the-scenes…and we ALL want to know what people’s behind-the-scenes look like.

-So there you have it, 3 of my strategies for posting less and getting better results with your Instagram account that have gotten us really amazing results.
+So there you have it, 3 of my strategies for posting less and getting better results with your Instagram account have gotten us really amazing results.
 When we stopped running on the hamster wheel and started getting really strategic, our inquiries from Instagram took off.
-And if you’re looking for some extra guidance in this area, or just don’t know where to start, I would love to invite you into my 4 Step Method Masterclass to get booked out with premium pricing where you will learn the 4 simple steps to take you from struggling to thriving as a wedding or portrait photographer.
+If you’re looking for some extra guidance in this area, or just don’t know where to start, I would love to invite you to my 4 Secrets To Booked Out With Luxury Weddings where you will learn the 4 simple steps to take you from struggling to thriving as a wedding or portrait photographer.